KasTasElis/KasTasElis/README.md

 Hello, I'm Eli and I am a self-educated software engineer.
 Thanks for checking out my profile!
 Here, you'll get a sneak peak at some of the tools I use as well as some samples of my code or even little side-projects I dabble with in my spare time.
 Most of my professional work is private for legal reasons.

 In a nutshell, I consider myself a full-stack (frontend focused) web developer with almost 10 years of experience.
-I've been building websites and applications since 2013, mostly using JavaScript, TypeScript, NodeJS, React, Express etc. sometimes known as the MERN stack.
+I've been building websites and applications since 2013, mostly using

+- JavaScript & TypeScript (React & NextJS)
+- NodeJS (expressJS)
+- MongoDB

 I have also built a good few Wordpress websites using PHP for a wide range of clientele back in my early days in 2013.

-Need some help?
+However I don't really do much PHP work theese days any more as I focus on JavaScript applications.

+Can I be of some help to you?
 Feel free to reach out to me via Linkedin!

 ### ⌨️ Programming Languages